LiBrandon88/Chatroom/README.md

 # Chatroom
-A c program that works as a chatroom that holds multiple users
+A multi-threaded program using network sockers and mutex to create a chatroom for users to join.

 To use: